gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 }
 ```

-All backends are identified by a name and get a filename.
+All backends are identified by a name and receive a filename.
 There is a memory
-backed backend that wont use it but that's the information that is passed
+backed backend that won't use the filename but that's the information that is
-through the channel so it serves both as signaling to change databases and
+passed through the channel so it serves both as signaling to change databases
-the path as payload.
+and the path as payload.

 There is a watchdog goroutine that receives these messages through the channel
 and will prepare the database for new connections, and right after that the `accept()`